Evolutionary Retrofitting: Introduction

-AfterLearnER clearly relates to hyperparameter optimization~(HPO) \cite{HPO-Hutter2019}, transfer learning \cite{transferLearningSurvey2021}, and fine tuning \cite{fineTuningSurvey2023} approaches.
-Also, because AfterLearnER is performed after standard training, it semantically relates to a number of test-time adaptation~(TTA) approaches~\cite{efficientTTA2022,contrastiveTTA2022}.
-The main difference with such previous works is that AfterLearnER can handle non-differentiable losses, possibly closer to the actual objective of the learning task.
-AfterLearnER can also be used to handle distributional data shift (like TTA approaches), or to adapt the pre-trained mode to new tasks, as in transfer learning \cite{oquab2023dinov2}, though it is initially conceived to improve the pre-trained model for the same task, the $\aleph$-loss providing a different point of view on the task at hand.
-These issues will be discussed in more detail in~\cref{sota} below, and illustrated by the experiments in~\cref{sec:experiments}.
+AfterLearnER clearly relates to hyperparameter optimization~(HPO) \cite{HPO-Hutter2019}, transfer learning \cite{transferLearningSurvey2021}, and fine-tuning~\cite{fineTuningSurvey2023} approaches.
+Furthermore, because AfterLearnER operates after the standard training process, it semantically relates to a number of test-time adaptation~(TTA) approaches~\cite{efficientTTA2022,contrastiveTTA2022}.
+The crucial difference from most of these works is that AfterLearnER can handle non-differentiable \al{}es.
+AfterLearnER can also be used to handle distributional data shift (like TTA approaches~\cite{efficientTTA2022}) or to adapt the pre-trained model to new tasks, like transfer learning \cite{oquab2023dinov2}, though it is initially conceived to improve the pre-trained model for the same task, the $\aleph$-loss providing a different point of view on that task.
+These issues are discussed in more detail in~\cref{sota} below and illustrated by the experiments presented in~\cref{sec:experiments}.